 The funds we do raise go towards the annual Women's Association Scholarship.
 We also make contributions to assist with books and uniform for boys on means-tested scholarships.
 Further funds go towards the provision of equipment to sporting groups or clubs as requested.

 We run the Grammar Shop, the Weigall canteen, the Second-Hand book sale and we organise volunteers to work in the School tuckshop.
-Our social events include: College Street Forums; Form I Dinner; Leavers' Lunch; Literary Lunch; Form Drinks Parties and New Mothers' Morning Tea.
+Our social events include: First Form Parents’ Dinner; Leavers' Dinner; Literary Lunch; Form Parties and New Mothers' Morning Tea.

 We have meetings regularly and our activities are reported in the Grammar Newsletter.
 We are a volunteer and service-based association, totally dependent on the generosity, dedication and talents of our committee and membership group.